Sell on your terms. No Commissions - No Fees - Any Condition

 Can I be evicted immediately after a foreclosure sale in New York?

 No, immediate eviction is not typical in New York.
-If the property was occupied by the owner, the new owner must follow legal eviction procedures.
+The new owner must follow legal eviction procedures if the owner occupies the property.
 It’s wise to consult an attorney for advice on your specific situation.

 What happens if I don’t leave my foreclosed home by the eviction date?

-Not leaving by the eviction date could lead to additional legal actions, such as court involvement or sheriff eviction.
+Not leaving by the eviction date could result in additional legal actions, such as court involvement or sheriff’s eviction.
 It’s best to comply with the notice and seek advice about your rights as a former homeowner.

 Do tenants have different rights than homeowners after a foreclosure auction?